Boeing 747-400: Incidents and accidents

 The first hull loss of a 747-400 occurred on November 4, 1993, when China Airlines Flight 605, flying from Taipei to Hong Kong's Kai Tak Airport, touched down more than 2100 ft past the runway's displaced threshold during 20-knot (gusting to 38 knots) crosswinds.
 Combined with the disengagement of auto brakes and retracted speed brakes, manual braking and thrust reversal were not enough to prevent the aircraft from sliding into Victoria Harbour.
 No one was seriously injured, but the aircraft was written off.
-The type's second hull loss occurred on October 31, 2000, when Singapore Airlines Flight 006, a 747-400 flying on a Singapore to Los Angeles route via Taipei, rammed into construction equipment while attempting to take off from a closed runway at Chiang Kai-shek International Airport.
+The type's first hull loss with fatalities took place on October 31, 2000, when Singapore Airlines Flight 006, a 747-400 flying from Singapore to Los Angeles via Taipei, rammed into construction equipment while attempting to take off from a closed runway at Chiang Kai-shek International Airport during Typhoon Xangsane.
 The aircraft caught fire and was destroyed, killing 79 passengers and four crew members.
 The cause was attributed to the flight crew navigating to the wrong runway.

-The 747-400F has recorded four hull-loss accidents.
-On September 3, 2010, UPS Airlines Flight 6 from Dubai International Airport to Cologne Bonn Airport, a 747-400F with two crew members on board, crashed roughly 25 minutes after departure.
-The crew declared an emergency, apparently due to an in-flight fire, and after abandoning one attempt at landing, are unable to see their instruments due to the smoke entering the cockpit and their oxygen masks did not have good filtering of the smoke from the pilot's vision and ran out of oxygen in the attempt to land.
-The aircraft impacted with the ground at high speed, killing both crew members.
-The result after the accident was that the fire started with lithium-ion batteries and the FAA decided to limit how powerful can lithium batteries be transported by plane and the powerful ones, more than 160 watt-hours, which per person can carry two.
+The 747-400F has recorded five hull-loss accidents.
+On September 3, 2010, UPS Airlines Flight 6 from Dubai International Airport to Cologne Bonn Airport crashed approximately 25 minutes after takeoff.
+The crew of the Boeing 747-400F declared an emergency due to an in-flight fire and attempted to return to Dubai.
+However, the fire had damaged the flight controls and the oxygen supply, causing the first officer to lose control of the aircraft and the captain to lose consciousness.
+The aircraft crashed into the ground at high speed during the second landing attempt, killing both crew members.
+Subsequent investigations determined that the fire had originated from lithium-ion batteries in the cargo hold.
 On July 28, 2011, Asiana Airlines Flight 991, a Boeing 747-400F flying from Incheon Airport to Shanghai Pudong Airport, crashed into the Pacific Ocean off Jeju Island, South Korea, after reportedly suffering mechanical problems due to a possible on-board fire.
 Two crew members on board were killed.
 National Airlines Flight 102, a 747-400BCF crashed on April 29, 2013 (the 25th anniversary of the type's first flight) at Bagram Air Base Afghanistan killing 7 crew members.
 The crash was attributed to a cargo shift of military vehicles to the back of the hold during take-off.
 On January 16, 2017, Turkish Airlines Flight 6491, a 747-400F operated by ACT Airlines, failed to reach the runway on landing in thick fog at Manas International Airport in Bishkek, Kyrgyzstan, crashed into a residential area, and caught fire.
 39 people died, including all four crew members, and 35 people on the ground.
+On November 7, 2018, Sky Lease Cargo Flight 4854, a 747-400F overran the runway on landing at Halifax Stanfield International Airport in Nova Scotia, Canada, and broke into two pieces, injuring 3 of 4 people onboard with no fatalities.